coal balls fossils

 Thin slice of 320millionyear old fossil coal ball.
 Photograph: John Baker (Department of Plant Sciences University of Oxford) Where fossil root apices preserved in coal balls have, through sheer ...

 Mazon Monday #99: Species Spotlight Calamostachys #fossil # ...
-ESCONI
+NI

 Mazon Monday #99: Species Spotlight Calamostachys #fossil # ...
-ESCONI
+NI

 While primarily a botanist, he also worked extensively with coalballs fossil plants and published quite a few paleobotanical papers during his career at Owens College (later Victoria University of Manchester) in northern England.
 Calamostachys tuberculata was first described by Kaspar Maria von Sternberg ...